 It’s critical to understand diabetes well as diabetes NCLEX® questions will be a major part of the exam.
 Before getting into the types of diabetes, you need to learn the basic pathophysiology of the disease.

 A protein that’s released from the pancreas when blood sugar levels start to rise after eating.
 When insulin binds to the cells in the body, it causes them to take in both sugar and potassium from the blood into the cell.

 The result of this is lower blood sugar as the cells are free to utilize the sugar for various purposes, usually for storage as fat for future use.
-When insulin cannot do its job, a patient will begin to exhibit high blood sugar.
-When blood sugar remains elevated for too long it causes blood vessels to shrink which ultimately leads to nerve and organ damage.
+When insulin cannot do its job, a client will begin to exhibit high blood sugar.
+When blood sugar remains elevated for too long it causes blood vessels to shrink, leading to nerve and organ damage.

-Glucagon is released when patients are in a state of starvation or in situations where all the sugar in the blood is used up like during exercise.
+Glucagon is released when clients are in a state of starvation or in situations where all the sugar in the blood is used up like during exercise.
 Glucagon acts on the liver to breakdown glycogen into glucose which is thereby sent to the blood to deliver sugar wherever the body needs it.

-Now that the basic pathophysiology of diabetes has been addressed, it is important to recognize that there are two different kinds of diabetes, Type 1 and Type 2, which are critical for understanding how we treat patients and when their symptoms begin to manifest.
+Now that the basic pathophysiology of diabetes has been addressed, it is important to recognize that there are two different kinds of diabetes, Type 1 and Type 2, which are critical for understanding how we treat clients and when their symptoms begin to manifest.

 Causes of Diabetes

 Clients with T1DM (Type 1 Diabetes Mellitus) begin to show symptoms very early on in life, usually in adolescence to early adulthood.
 T1DM is strictly a result of unfortunate genetics, where the genes were obtained from one or both parents.